BEEP base

 Will my hive fit?

 The BEEP base fits under all common hives like the Segeberger and Dadant.
 Smaller hives will always fit.
-New in the BEEP base V3.2 are the extendable legs.
-Even hives that are 51 cm broad, like the Dadant US, fit on top of the base.
 The base comes with clamps to attach it to the surface and to the hive.
 If you want, you can also belay the hive with a lashing strap (not included).
 Afraid for theft?
 Hide the base behind a self-made wooden border.
 Once you have registered your BEEP base in the app the base becomes unusable for others, unless you deregister it in your BEEP app.

 Applications